Drone

 Courses in piloting competence for drones are ran by approved commercial National Qualified Entities (NQE’s) on behalf of the CAA.
 A list of the NQE’s can be viewed here.

 The law often has ambiguous grey areas with blurred lines that confuse even the most articulate of people.
 The foreward of the ANO actually stipulates that: “It has been prepared for those concerned with day to day matters relating to Air Navigation who require an up to date version of the Orders and the Regulations mentioned above.
-It is edited by the Office of the General Counsel of the Civil Aviation Authority.
+The Office of the General Counsel of the Civil Aviation Authority edits it.
 Courts of Law will however refer only to the Queen’s Printer’s Edition of Statutory Instruments.”

-The ANO refers to the “Air Navigation: The Order and Regulations” as edited by the Office of the General Counsel of the Civil Aviation Authority; there are only two articles really relevant to the use of drones (unmanned aircraft), those being Article 166 and 167.
-The contents of these articles can be viewed below.
-If you would rather view the ANO in it’s entirety, please see here.
+The ANO refers to “Air Navigation: The Order and Regulations,” edited by the Office of the General Counsel of the Civil Aviation Authority.
+Only two articles are really relevant to the use of drones (unmanned aircraft): Article 166 and 167.
+You can view the contents of these articles below.
+If you prefer to view the ANO in its entirety, please see here.

 Article 166: Small unmanned aircraft